Comprehensive Car Insurance: What It Covers & Do You Need It?

 Choosing a higher deductible lowers your monthly premium, but means more out of pocket when you file a claim.
 A lower deductible costs more monthly but reduces your financial hit at claim time.

 Comprehensive coverage by itself is one of the more affordable parts of a full coverage policy.
-Nationally, it averages approximately $134 per year — a fraction of what collision coverage costs ($290/year on average).
-For comparison, full coverage auto insurance (liability + comprehensive + collision) averages between $2,158 and $2,340 per year as of early 2026.
+As a standalone component, it is significantly cheaper than collision — and only a fraction of full coverage cost.
+Nationally, full coverage auto insurance (liability + comprehensive + collision) averages approximately $2,496–$2,670 per year ($208–$223/month) in 2026, with state-level variation ranging from around $1,624/year in Vermont to over $3,481/year in Louisiana.

 Factors that affect your comprehensive premium include: